albertovalverde/MethodAI/README.md

 5. **Review Inputs**: Users can review their provided inputs in the "Your Input" tab.
 6. **Restart**: If needed, users can restart the process by navigating to the "Restart" tab.

-## To-Do
+### To-Do:
-- **langchain_groq** working on langchain_groq to enable testing with models: https://console.groq.com/docs/models
+1. Work on **langchain_groq** integration to allow testing with models from [here](https://console.groq.com/docs/models).
-- **langchain_ollama** llama 3.2 in local
+2. Set up **langchain_ollama** llama 3.2 locally.
-- **Real-Time Prototyping Module**: Implement a feature for real-time prototyping functionality.
+3. Implement Real-Time Prototyping Module: Develop real-time prototyping functionality.
-- **Live Prototype Viewer**: Incorporate a tool that allows users to view and interact with prototypes in real-time.
+4. Incorporate Live Prototype Viewer: Create a tool for users to interact with prototypes in real-time.
-- **Collaborative Prototyping**: Explore possibilities for collaborative prototyping functionalities for team projects.
+5. Explore Collaborative Prototyping: Investigate collaborative prototyping options for team projects.
-- **Feedback Integration**: Integrate a feedback mechanism for instant input on prototypes during the design process.
+6. Integrate Feedback Mechanism: Add a feedback system for instant input on prototypes during the design process.

+### Does this align better with what you were looking for in the To-Do list structure?
+Let me know if you need any changes or further assistance!

 ## Dependencies